baudehlo/node-phantom-simple/README.md

   - Fewer dependencies/layers.
   - Just uses the HTTP server module built into Node.
   - Doesn't use the unreliable and huge socket.io.
   - Works under `cluster` (node-phantom does not due to how `server.listen(0)` works in cluster)

 Requirements
 ------------
 You will need to install PhantomJS first.
-The bridge assumes that the "phantomjs" binary is available in the PATH.
+The bridge assumes that the "phantomjs" binary is available in the PATH, or you will need to pass its path into the `phantom.create() method.

 For running the tests you will need [Expresso](http://visionmedia.github.com/expresso/).
 The tests require PhantomJS 1.6 or newer to pass.

 Installing
 ----------